harris-junseo-lee/harris-junseo-lee.github.io/_pages/QLCT.md

 - (Jul 14) Problem Set 1 has been posted.
 - (Jul 7) All students who wish to enroll in this course are required to complete the following survey before the first lecture: [Survey Link](https://forms.gle/3qEH93qKtV1oZw6E6)

+#### **Acknowledgement**
+- We thank [Chirag Wadhwa](https://chirag-w.github.io/) for delivering an excellent special lecture on quantum state certification in Lecture 3.
+- We thank [Antonio Anna Mele](https://antonioannamele.com/) for his work on Haar measure theory, which helped us structure the material for Lecture 5.

 #### **Lectures**

 <!-- All lectures are scheduled for <span style="color:#2e86c1;">Saturdays at 3 PM</span>, except <span style="color:#c0392b;">Lecture 2</span>, which will be held on Sunday. -->